LloydDunn/task_list_app_deployment_terraform/README.md

 Once the application is successfully deployed, run a test from your client:
 - Can you successfully access the application from the provided URL on Azure?

 - Any issues querying the database from the web app?
 Can you connect to it?
-How does your deployed web app knows the database connection details?
+How does your deployed web app know about the database connection details?
 You may also need to take a look at the `Connection security` settings under your Azure Database for PostgreSQL server.

  Finally, how could you gain visibility if something goes unexpectedly wrong when trying to access some information within the database?
-You may find some useful information here.
+You may find some useful information on the `server logs`.
+Can you spot how to access these?

  To test all this, once your application is deployed, you can open the **Network** tab under your browser DevTools, navigate to `/dashboard` and search for a request named `tasks`, what's the response you're getting?
 The aim is to get a `200`.
 Feel free to create some tasks and to delete those that you do not want on the board any longer!

 ## Other important things to consider

+### App Service

+#### Environment variables
 As you can see, in `/server/config/config.js` there are some environment variables that need to be set for the application to function correctly.
 - Thinking about deploying our application on Azure.
 Where should these live?

+#### 503 HTTP Response: Application Error
+- What does a `503 HTTP Response` mean?
+It'd be a good idea to expand your knowledge on [HTTP status codes](https://developer.mozilla.org/en-US/docs/Web/HTTP/Status).
+You can use this reference article whenever you find a new status code you haven't come across before!

+More specifically, regarding a 503 error on your Azure App Service, there's a good [reference article from Azure](https://docs.microsoft.com/en-us/azure/app-service/troubleshoot-http-502-http-503) worth going through.

+#### Where to find application logs
+From the article shared just above, is there anything that you found useful?

+A really useful resource for debugging Web Applications in Azure is the `Kudu Debug Console`, quickly visited on the reference article shared above.

+After you've successfully landed on the Kudu Console view for your app, there's a bunch of information in there, but we're mostly interested in the `Current Docker logs` (we have containerised our application after all!).
+Now, there are some things we need to find out more about:
+- What is the `_docker.log` file?
+What sort of information can we extract from it?
+- And what about the `_default_docker.log` file?

+As a hint, remember that before we're able to launch the application successfully and see what happens inside the container, our `Azure App Service` should be able to pull the image from our `Container Registry`.

+You should have all of the information that you need in these two files and within your Azure database `server logs`.
+However, if you have any questions, please check with your peers or ask your coach eventually!

+You got this! :star2:

+### Database

+Whart sort of resources can connect to your database on Azure at the moment?
+- Is it none by default?
+- Only other Azure resources?

+It'd be good for your understanding to research this a bit more as well!
+This will be useful especially if you'd like to connect to the Azure database from your preferred GUI (`TablePlus` for instance).
+- How can you open connections from external resources if you find out you can't connect to it?
+We may have to jump over those :bricks:

 ## Resources